DerekSelander/dsdump/docs/index.md

 And if you want to pay money for some Mach-O tutorials...

-* [Advanced Apple Debugging and Reverse Engineering, Chp 18, 19](https://store.raywenderlich.com/products/advanced-apple-debugging-and-reverse-engineering) (fair warning, that link benefits me)
+* [Advanced Apple Debugging and Reverse Engineering, Chp 18, 19](https://store.raywenderlich.com/products/advanced-apple-debugging-and-reverse-engineering) (written by yours truly)
 * [MacOS and iOS Internals, Volume I: User Mode, Chp 5](http://www.newosxbook.com/index.php)